Clean, drain, dispose every time

-Along with taking care to follow social distancing guidelines while fishing and boating, the Minnesota Department of Natural Resources said it’s also important to take a few minutes for invasive species prevention every time a boat comes out of the water.
+It’s also important for anglers to take a few minutes for invasive species prevention every time a boat comes out of the water.

-Lt.
-Col. Greg Salo, DNR Enforcement Division assistant director, said that’s true every time, whether or not an enforcement officer or watercraft inspector is present.
+Maj.
+Shane Kirlin, DNR operations manager, said that’s true whether or not an enforcement officer or watercraft inspector is present.

 People must clean aquatic plants and debris from watercraft, drain lake or river water and keep drain plugs out during transport, and dispose of unwanted bait in the trash, not in the water.